karineek/CsmithEdge/README.md

 ```
 ** Note: the scripts requires editing "working_folder=/home/user42" to your working folder. **

+**Troubleshooting**: each stage log can be found in gcc-csmith-$i/compilation_info folder.
-**Troubleshooting**: if you get errors during build of GCC from source as the following
+If you get errors during build of GCC from source as the following
 "configure: error: Building GCC requires GMP 4.2+, MPFR 3.1.0+ and MPC 0.8.0+.
  Try the --with-gmp, --with-mpfr and/or --with-mpc options to specify"
 run before script-1: